jhkrug/jhkrug.github.io/about.md

 I used to work at [Lancaster University](http://www.lancaster.ac.uk) in the [Library](http://lancaster.ac.uk/library) as part of the Digital Innovation team where I did things with library systems and analytics.
-Since April 2017, I work as an independent consultant in library systems and analytics.
+Since April 2017, I work as a consultant in library systems and analytics.

 I'm interested in: